jdlph/Path4GMNS/README.md

 network = pg.read_network(load_demand=False)

 # get accessible nodes and links starting from node 1 with a 5-minute
-# time window for the default mode auto (i.e., 'p') for demand period 0
+# time window for the default mode auto (i.e., 'a') for demand period 0
 network.get_accessible_nodes(1, 5, time_dependent=True)

 # get accessible nodes and links starting from node 1 with a 5-minute
-# time window for the default mode auto (i.e., 'p') for demand period 1 if it is defined
+# time window for the default mode auto (i.e., 'a') for demand period 1 if it is defined
 network.get_accessible_links(1, 5, time_dependent=True, demand_period_id=1)

 # get accessible nodes and links starting from node 1 with a 15-minute